together-sc/together/_pages/young-person.md

 Putting the young person at the heart of everything we do

-Offering bespoke group and individualised support
+Bespoke group and individualised support offering
- * A place to talk, a place to listen
+ * A space to talk, a space to listen
+ * Sensory Integration work
+ * Communication skills work
  * Social skills building
+ * Self-awareness activities
+ * Interpersonal relationships skills building
+ * Social group activities
  * Relaxation skills training
- * Self awareness
- * Sensory Intergration
- * Interpersonal relationships skills
- * Social group activities